-Fitzgerald and his family certainly found a refreshed pace of life and never-ending, vibrant source of inspiration during their years here.
+Fitzgerald and his family discovered a refreshed pace of life on the Côte d’Azur.
+It proved also an endless source of inspiration for Fitzgerald’s work.

-Fitzgerald was already a literary sensation and hero of the Jazz Age at the time for penning This Side of Paradise.
-It was on the French Riviera that Fitzgerald completed The Great Gatsby and later met a glamorous couple – the Murphys – who would go on to be the inspiration for his fourth and final novel, Tender Is The Night.
-Also written on the Côte d’Azur, in the story, Fitzgerald skilfully captured the French Riviera in the 1920s when sophisticated Americans came to holiday here, fall madly in love and live in a temporary Eden.
+Before making his home on the Riviera, Scott Fitzgerald was already a literary sensation.
+He was a hero of the Jazz Age for penning This Side of Paradise.
+More significantly, Fitzgerald completed The Great Gatsby on the French Riviera.
+Furthermore it was here that he met a glamorous couple – the Murphys – who would later inspire his fourth and final novel, Tender Is The Night.
+This novel captured the spirit of the French Riviera in the 20s.
+This was a golden age when sophisticated Americans came to holiday here, fall in love and live in a temporary Eden.

-First published 85 years ago in 1934, times may have changed since F Scott Fitzgerald wrote Tender Is The Night, however, the soul of the French Riviera lives on.
-Fitzgerald’s presence is intrinsically linked to the region, still felt in the “fairy blue sea” as he described it and along the sumptuous stretch of coastline he coined “a playground for the world”.
-Here we show you how to follow in Fitzgerald’s South of France footsteps, all those years ago.
+Times have certainly changed since Tender Is The Night was published in 1934.
+However, Fitzgerald’s renown is still intrinsically linked to this part of France.
+The soul of the Riviera lives on not just in Fitzgerald’s work.
+It is still felt in the “fairy blue sea” he described and along the sumptuous stretch of coastline he called “a playground for the world”.
+Here we show you how to follow in Fitzgerald’s footsteps today.

-The majestic Hotel du Cap-Eden-Roc has played host to anybody who is anybody since it was immortalised in Tender Is The Night as the Hotel des Étrangers.
-Fitzgerald’s friends Sara and Gerald Murphy – models for the main couple in his novel – once rented the hotel for an entire summer, regularly entertaining the Fitzgeralds, Ernest Hemingway and Pablo Picasso.
-It is reported that The Murphys single-handedly reinvented the French Riviera, turning it from a restorative winter getaway to a thrilling summer destination.
-Fast forward nearly 100 years and the hotel is buzzing during the summer, with crowds drawn in by the Michelin starred food, unbeatable sea views and retro pool carved into the rocks.
+The majestic Hotel du Cap-Eden-Roc has hosted anybody who is anybody in the world of fashion, art and film.
+It was immortalised in Tender Is The Night as the Hotel des Étrangers.
+Fitzgerald’s friends Sara and Gerald Murphy – who inspired the main characters in the novel – once rented the hotel for an entire summer.
+They regularly entertained the Fitzgeralds, Ernest Hemingway and Pablo Picasso there.
+Some say that the Murphys single-handedly reinvented the French Riviera, turning it from a restorative winter getaway to a thrilling summer destination.
+Fast forward nearly 100 years and this hotel buzzes during the summer.
+Crowds flock here for Michelin starred food, unbeatable sea views and retro pool carved into the rocks.

 Scott and Zelda were regular disciples of this hotel’s restaurant, supposedly spending many a raucous evening at the traditional French establishment.
-It was here after one such night that a jealous Zelda threw herself down a flight of stone steps as a result of an intoxicated flirtation between Fitzgerald and a dancer.
-Today La Colombe D’Or is one of the world’s most highly recognised art hotels and a time capsule of works from the likes of Picasso, Braque, Matisse, Miro, and Calder – many of which were gifted in exchange for lodgings at the time.
+It was here that a jealous Zelda threw herself down a flight of stone steps as a result of an intoxicated flirtation between Fitzgerald and a dancer.
+Today La Colombe D’Or is one of the world’s most highly recognised art hotels.
+Its walls display works from the likes of Picasso, Braque, Matisse, Miro, and Calder.
+These were often presented as gifts in exchange for lodging.

 Whether the South of France represents a summer escape or somewhere you’d like to call home, Fitzgerald’s Riviera is as special today as it was then.